Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Stop thyself!"
 He said as a green luminance coiled around him.
 "State thy presence."

-"The Adtraic!"
-They screamed.
+"The Adtraic!" they yelled.

 "Never would I have expected... to see white-haired wanderers travel this far down."